 Another large-scale, stealthy cyberattack is underway on a scale that could

-dwarf last week's assault on computers worldwide, a global
+dwarf last week's assault on computers worldwide, a global cybersecurity firm

 told AFP .